Skip to main content

 Before you enter the kitchen, cover the ground rules with children first:

-• Wash hands in warm, soapy water before and after handling food.
+• Wash hands with warm or cold water and soap before and after handling food.

 • Pull back long hair, off the shoulders.